💮Stack Based Buffer Overflow

 1. FETCH

-The next machine instruction address is read from the Instruction Address Register
+The next machine instruction address is read from the Instruction Address Register (IAR).
+It is then loaded from the Cache or RAM into the Instruction Register (IR).

 2. DECODE